St Winifred’s Catholic Primary School

 - The appropriate attendance code is entered into the register (National Attendance Codes)

-The register will close at 9:15 am 9.45 (Infant site) and 13.05 (13.35).
+The register will close at 9:15 and 5 minutes after children return to class in the afternoon.
 Pupils arriving after the register has closed will be marked as late after registration (Code ‘U’) and this will count as an unauthorised absence.

 Leave of Absence